UtrechtUniversity/ricgraph/docs/ricgraph_misc_scripts.md

 ## Create an index of the Ricgraph documentation (create_index_documentation)
 To create an index of the Ricgraph documentation use the script *create_index_documentation.py*.
-You can find this script in the directory [maintenance](../maintenance).
+You can find this script in the directory *maintenance*.
 The index will be created in file [ricgraph_index_documentation.md](ricgraph_index_documentation.md#index-ricgraph-documentation).
 ```